 Now, that is somewhat similar to what we're talking about here with the fear of God, and how it works.
 It in no way keeps us from loving Him.
 But it does drive us from doing things that might injure the relationship, and trigger a reaction that would undoubtedly be good for us, but might indeed be very painful.

-Think of something that almost all of us has experienced: When you were dating, or courting, didn't you do your best to do the things that would please the other person, because you feared to offend them, thus injuring and destroying the relationship that was developing?
-That's why we're on our best behavior!
-And because you had that fear, and because you were careful to control your tongue, you were careful to control your dress, you were careful about the entertainment you went to, you always tried to appear in the best light possible, AND IT DREW YOU TOGETHER!
+Think of something that almost all of us has experienced: When you were dating, or courting, did you not do your best to do the things that would please the other person, because you feared to offend them, thus injuring and destroying the relationship that was developing?
+That is why we are on our best behavior!
+And because you had that fear, and because you were careful to control your tongue, you were careful to control your dress, you were careful about the entertainment you went to, you always tried to appear in the best light possible, and it drew you together.

 So, neither does the fear of God destroy the relationship with Him.
 It does not get in the way of love.
 All it does is increase our drawing closer; He loves to see someone conforming to Him because that is good for us.

-Let's explore something else here: Why is God's reaction to sin not always the same?
-Why isn't everybody just blasted away like Nadab and Abihu or Ananias and Sapphira?
-Well, the answer to that is: That it is, but yet it isn't!
-Maybe that sounds contradictory, but it's not, and God provides us an example that gives us some of the explanation.
+Let us explore something else here: Why is God's reaction to sin not always the same?
+Why is not everybody just blasted away like Nadab and Abihu or Ananias and Sapphira?
+Well, the answer to that is: That it is, but yet it is not!
+Maybe that sounds contradictory, but it is not, and God provides us an example that gives us some of the explanation.